Updated: Aug 6

 I have a friend who tells her friends, "Show me the baby, don't tell me about the pain."
 Your readers want to see your results, not your work.

-I heard the following sentence from one of my associates.
-He told me to say this when I'm complemented on something:
+I heard the following sentence from one of my work associates:

 It's easy when you're talented.